 And what are some of the requirements of getting car insurance?
 If you get into a car crash, whose insurer is responsible to pay compensation?

-Here at Ehline Law, our attorneys have put together relevant information regarding car insurance to help you get rid of your confusion.
-For further information, contact us and get in touch with our attorneys.
+Here at Ehline Law, the attorneys at our personal injury law firm have put together relevant information regarding car insurance to help you get rid of your confusion.
+In stark and high contrast to our competitors, we have a do-or-die mentality to help get injured vehicle owners back on their feet even with minimal coverage limits.
+For further information, car accident victims and their family members can contact us and get in touch with our property damage and bodily injury attorneys.

 California Is a Fault State